tier4/tier4_perception_dataset/docs/tasks/interpolate.md

 ## Assumptions

 - LiDAR and 3D annotation data is included.
-- Sample and sample annotation records will be interpolated with non-key frame timestamp that corresponding LiDAR timestamp has.
+- Sample and sample annotation records will be interpolated with the non-key frame timestamp corresponding to the LiDAR timestamp.

 ## Metadata updates